Whether you love it, tolerate it, or dread it, homework has been a part of our educational journey for generations.

 What Is Homework?

 At its core, homework refers to any task assigned to students by teachers to be completed outside of regular classroom hours.
-It can be a reading assignment, a science project, few algebra problems, or a reflection journal.
-Its primary goals often include :

 But where did it all begin?